- The most important factor to getting what you want

 There are also times when closing can be delayed by weeks, through no fault of your own.
 Have back-up plans prepared for such a contingency.
 A worst-case scenario would be to have your moving van parked in front of the home and not be able to move in.
 Solutions to those problems are typically rather expensive.

-The seller has “possession” essentially as long as the seller has unimpeded access.
-You get “possession” when you have exclusive access.
-It is far best if the seller is moved out and the buyer has yet to move in as of COE, so that “possession” is effectively simultaneous to the COE event.
+“Possession” is the right of exclusive access irrespective of physical ocupancy.
+It is far best if the seller is moved out and the buyer has yet to move in as of COE, so that “possession” is effective simultaneous to the COE event.
 There are some reasons why a seller may want post-COE-possession, or you may want pre-COE-possession.
 Both of these are very bad situations.
 As stated in the AAR contract, “Brokers recommend that the parties seek counsel from insurance, legal, tax and accounting professionals regarding the risks of pre-possession and post-possession …”.

 There are many “types” of financing … conventional, FHA, VA, and seller carryback just to name a few.
 Within the AAR contract, you specify the type of financing you intend to acquire for the purchase.